 Before we delve into any writing tips, let’s review the essentials of creative writing in fiction.
 Whether you’re writing flash fiction, short stories, or epic trilogies, most fiction stories require these six components:

-- Plot: the “what happens” of your story
+- Plot: the “what happens” of your story.

 - Characters: whose lives are we watching?

-- Setting: the world that the story is set in
+- Setting: the world that the story is set in.

 - Point of View: from whose eyes do we see the story unfold?

-- Theme: the “deeper meaning” of the story, or what the story represents
+- Theme: the “deeper meaning” of the story, or what the story represents.

-- Style: how you use words to tell the story
+- Style: how you use words to tell the story.

 It’s important to recognize that all of these elements are intertwined.
-You can’t build the setting without writing it through a certain point of view; you can’t develop important themes with arbitrary characters, etc. We’ll get into the relationship between these elements later, but for now, let’s explore how to use each element to write your story.
+You can’t build the setting without writing it through a certain point of view; you can’t develop important themes with arbitrary characters, etc. We’ll get into the relationship between these elements later, but for now, let’s explore how to use each element to write fiction.